Fact-checked

 Paroxysmal

-By prevailing in the patient of certain symptoms, one can judge the type of vegetative dystonia, assign appropriate vegetative preparations.
+The prevalence of certain symptoms in a patient can be used to judge the type of vegetative dystonia and prescribe appropriate vegetative-tropic drugs.
 In most cases, children with functional dyspepsia have a predominance of parasympathetic regulation of the gastrointestinal tract.

-The role of H. Pylori in the development of dyspepsia syndrome is not obvious to date.
-It is conclusively proven that the persistence of H. Pylori causes inflammatory changes in the gastric mucosa, but these disorders often do not correlate with the clinical symptoms of dyspepsia.
-Epidemiological studies have not found significant differences in the incidence of H. Pylori in the group of individuals with dyspepsia and without it, and therefore the testing of H. Pylori is advisable only in cases where the eradication of the pathogen is regulated by the current standards (Maastricht, 2000).
+The role of H. pylori in the development of dyspepsia syndrome is still unclear.
+It has been indisputably proven that the persistence of H. pylori causes inflammatory changes in the gastric mucosa, but these disorders often do not correlate with the clinical symptoms of dyspepsia.
+Epidemiological studies have not found reliable differences in the frequency of H. pylori in the group of people with and without dyspepsia, and therefore testing for H. pylori is advisable only in cases where eradication of the pathogen is regulated by current standards (Maastricht, 2000).

-An important factor that can cause dyspepsia. - helminthic and parasitic infestations.
-The leading mechanism in this case is not the inflammation of the mucous membrane of the upper gastrointestinal tract, but the effect of toxins on the functional state of the muscular and secretory apparatus.
-In addition to Giardia, belonging to the simplest, there are at least 10 helminthiases occurring with a dyspeptic syndrome.
-Signs of invasion: combined lesions of various parts of the digestive tract, allergic conditions, eosinophilia or anemia, pronounced asthenovegetative syndrome.
-In such cases, a coprological study is required with enrichment or concentration of the material (according to Füllleborn, Schulman or formalin-ether enrichment).
-Native examination of feces for eggs of helminths and lamblia cysts, even multiple, does not have sufficient sensitivity, and the false-negative result of the study deceives the doctor.
-The immunological examination of the blood, the detection of parasite antigens in a calcified material, are more informative.
+An important factor that can cause dyspepsia syndrome is helminthic and parasitic invasions.
+The leading mechanism in this case is not considered to be inflammation of the mucous membrane of the upper gastrointestinal tract, but the effect of toxins on the functional state of the muscular and secretory apparatus.
+In addition to lamblia, which are protozoa, at least 10 helminthiases are known that occur with dyspeptic syndrome.
+Signs of invasion: combined damage to various parts of the gastrointestinal tract, allergic conditions, eosinophilia or anemia, pronounced asthenovegetative syndrome.
+In such cases, a coprological study with enrichment or concentration of the material is necessary (according to Fulleborn, Shulman or the formalin-ether enrichment method).
+Native examination of feces for helminth eggs and lamblia cysts, even multiple, does not have sufficient sensitivity, and a false-negative result of the study misleads the doctor.
+More informative are immunological examination of blood and detection of parasite antigens in fecal material.

-When combined functional dyspepsia with bowel dysfunction should be eliminated diseases that occur with malabsorption syndrome, for example, lactase deficiency or celiac disease.
-For this purpose, a coprological examination, samples for reduced carbohydrates, specific immunological tests are carried out.
+When functional dyspepsia is combined with intestinal dysfunctions, diseases that occur with malabsorption syndrome, such as lactase deficiency or celiac disease, should be excluded.
+For this purpose, coprological examination, tests for reduced carbohydrates, and specific immunological tests are performed.